-We have audited the accompanying financial statements of The Barth Syndrome Foundation, Inc. (A 501(c)(3) Organization), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities, functional expenses, and cash flows - indirect method for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Barth Syndrome Foundation, Inc. (A 501(c)(3) Organization), which comprise the statements of financial position as of December 31, 2016 and 2015, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.